afeklab/processpbm/README.md

 The normalization functionality aims to remove spatial correlation in the scan.
 Recall that given a design with the probes being randomly distributed over the array, we expect the signal to behave randomly in space.
-Spatial correlation in the signal indicates some physical source in the array that interferes with the signal/fluorophore solution, which the script means to remove by applying a moving window, and dividing each probe by its local median of the window (see [Normalization](#normalization)).
+Spatial correlation in the signal indicates some physical source in the array that interferes with the signal/fluorophore solution, which the script means to remove by applying a moving window (see [Normalization](#normalization)).

 ## Quick Start <a name="quick-start"></a>